CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

   - type: rich-text
     richtext_top: false
     richtext: >-
-      * Mental health issues are prevalent amongst Australian workers: One in five working Australians report experiencing a mental illness in the past year.1

-      * The human and business cost of mental ill-health is high: The cost to the Australian economy of mental ill-health and suicide is, conservatively, in the order of $43 to $51 billion per year.
-Additional to this is an approximately $130 billion cost associated with diminished health and reduced life expectancy for those living with mental ill-health.2

-      * The workplace can have a positive impact on mental health: Workplace mental health interventions can improve employee mental wellbeing and provide a sense of purpose and structure, as well as promote opportunities for social inclusion and support.3 The result of this is increased productivity and savings of up to $4.5b a year.4
-  - type: rich-text
-    richtext_top: true
-    richtext: >-
       The Alliance’s 15 founding members and participants – many of them direct competitors – recognise that the mental wellbeing of their employees transcends market dynamics, and that working together will give them the